 And while you might want to reach for a low-fat version, he recommends keeping the fat in.
 As long as it comes from a grass-fed source, he says, the fats will act like healthy brain boosters.

-7 surprising foods that will improve your sex life
+Looking for happiness inside the bedroom?
+Try one of these 7 surprising foods that will improve your sex life.